PurvaSamar13/Echoes/README.md

 In this mini-project, we will perform the following steps -

-Exploratory Data Analysis  Machine Learning + Predictive Analytics  Conclusions
+Exploratory Data Analysis< br / >Machine Learning + Predictive Analytics< br / >Conclusions

-What we have performed in this project is:
+What we have performed in this project is:< br / >

-Total Suicides in India
+Total Suicides in India< br / >
-Total Suicides in India by Cause of Suicide
+Total Suicides in India by Cause of Suicide< br / >
-Total Suicides In India Gender Wise
+Total Suicides In India Gender Wise< br / >
 Total Suicides In India State Wise
 Total Suicides In India State-Gender Wise
 Predict Suicides in India Using Machine Learning Algorithms